MateuVieira/Advent-of-Code-Day-6-Custom-Customs/README.md

 For each group, count the number of questions to which everyone answered "yes".
 What is the sum of those counts?

-> Obs.: Resolution for the second problem
+> Obs.: Resolution for the second problem on the part-two branch